zchbrsn/Intro-to-Tool-Development/README.md

 For the purposes of this course, I'll be using [Visual Studio Code](https://code.visualstudio.com/).
 It is free and can be customized to fit various needs and programming languages.

+#

+# Command Line Arguments

+There are a couple ways we can define command line arguments
+1. Importing the sys library and accessing argv
+2. Using a more full-bodied library such as argparse